QUT-Digital-Observatory/resbaz24_qda/README.md

 ## For more

 The Digital Observatory is a Research Infrastructure unit at Queensland University of Technology.
-We are particularly active in using generative AI to support qualitative data analysis.
-We are able to support QUT researchers and students, and are open to collaborations with other institutions.
+We are particularly active in developing data platforms for Australian social media analytics, and using generative AI to support qualitative data analysis.
+We are able to support QUT researchers and PhD students, and are open to collaborations with other institutions.
 For more information and to contact us, please visit [https://www.digitalobservatory.net.au/](https://www.digitalobservatory.net.au/).